-Afraid to move forward on the next big thing in your life because you’re not sure how you’ll afford it, or what it would do to your monthly budget?
-Let me show you how to prepare for it financially so you can go onto the next big thing in your life with confidence.
+Afraid to move forward on the next big thing in your life because you're not sure how you'll afford it, or you don't have a money plan?
+Let me show you how to prepare financially so you can go onto the next big thing in your life with confidence.

 Ready (you think) to move onto the next big thing in your life?
 You know, purchasing a new home, combining households, having a baby, or any other utterly life-changing event.